MicrosoftDocs/security/operations/ingest-data-sources.md

 2. To provide broader monitoring and alerting coverage, focus on the following data connectors:

 >[!NOTE]
->There’s a charge for ingesting data from the sources listed in the section
+>There's a charge for ingesting data from the sources listed in the section

 1. Azure Active Directory